-South Australia has a one-off First Home Owners Grant (FHOG) of $15,000 for eligible first home buyers building or buying a new home.
+South Australia has a one-off First Home Owners Grant (FHOG) of up to $15,000 for eligible first home buyers building or buying a new home.

 First home buyers in SA may also be eligible to apply for the First Home Loan Deposit Scheme potentially saving them tens of thousands in Lenders Mortgage Insurance fees.

 The stamp duty is paid by the purchaser of the property.

 It is recommended that you hire the services of a qualified conveyancer or solicitor licensed to operate in South Australia (SA).

 Your conveyancer or solicitor lodges an application on your behalf.
 They’ll also arrange for the duty to be paid.
 This is typically done as part of the settlement process.
 They’ll also know if you are entitled to any exemptions or concessions.